houqp/apps/map/PLAN.md

 * learn more about leaflet and API for Openrouteservice, mapquest
 * dive into OC's API, hook system, etc
 * do workout to collect lots of route data for later use ;)
+* discuss with Marble GSoC project on API design and possible collaboration.

 ### The core part
 * port current map app to new appframework, using AngularJS and doctrine :)